quantumudit/Analyzing-Pokemons/readme.md

 - Microsoft Power BI

 > The choice of applications & their installation might vary based on individual preferences & system settings.

+## Demo

+It will contain the architecture and gif of code execution and report with explanation.

 ## Support